Skip to content

 May 31, 2023

 In line with WGU’s mission to “change lives for the better by creating pathways to opportunity,” Dr. Mamie L. Pack began to lead the School of Education’s Healthy Learning Initiative in 2022.
-Central to the work are six Healthy Learning pillars: Social Emotional Learning; Diversity, Equity, and Inclusion; Professional Dispositions and Ethics; Basic Needs; Character Core; and Mental Health.
+Central to the work are five Healthy Learning pillars: Professional Disposition and Ethics; Principled Leadership; Social and Emotional Learning; Diversity, Equity, and Inclusion; and, Mental Health.
 Each pillar is reliant upon and intersects with the others.

 Healthy Learning Vision Statement

-Our vision for Healthy Learning is to create curriculum, products, policies, and practices that attract, support, and retain a diverse and engaged body of faculty and students we equip to become influential leaders.
-These next-gen leaders and learners will champion and model equity, access, inclusion, diversity, ethics, and mutual respect so they can do transformative work at WGU, in their careers, and their communities.
+Our vision for Healthy Learning is to create curriculum, products, policies, and practices that attract, support, recruit and retain a diverse and engaged body of faculty and students we equip to become influential leaders.
+These leaders and learners will champion and model professional dispositions and ethics; diversity, equity, and inclusion; principled leadership; social and emotional learning; and mental health so they can do transformative work at WGU, in their careers, and their communities.

 What is a Healthy Learning Environment

 Pack defines Healthy Learning environments as safe environments that support individuals' and communities' academic, physical, psychological, and social well-being.
-“The six pillars provide critical healthy-learning focus areas that are key drivers of student and faculty academic, professional, and personal success,” said Pack.
-“These six pillars, while being powerful concepts individually, gain collective strength and create a thriving, healthy learning environment.”
+“The five pillars provide critical healthy-learning focus areas that are key drivers of student and faculty academic and professional success,” said Pack.
+“These five pillars, while being powerful concepts individually, gain collective strength and create a thriving, healthy learning environment.”

 Intentional Integration